 Any exposure to radiation carries with it some degree of risk - and the training environment is no exception.

 The safety of trainees, instructors and the environment is paramount and compliance with legislative, administrative and Health and Safety regulations is essential.

 But in attempting to safely replicate real-life radiological conditions using small quantities of radioactive sources, or harmless levels of background radiation, the realism can only ever extend so far.

 Implementing realistic radiation training

 Traditional radiation training methods often rely on an instructor communicating a set of predetermined information to their trainees.

-While this approach is safe and easy to implement, there is also an inherent lack of authenticity and less opportunity for trainees to truly "take ownership" of their own decisions.
+While this approach is safe and easy to implement, there can also be an inherent lack of authenticity with less opportunity for trainees to truly "take ownership" of their own decisions.